 Our activities include an annual proseminar and two reading groups that meet regularly every term to study major texts in ancient and medieval philosophy.
 There are also frequent seminars and lectures by distinguished visitors and our own colleagues.

-The Collaborative Program consists of coursework, thesis area and language examinations, and the dissertation.
+The Collaborative Specialization consists of coursework, thesis area and language examinations, and the dissertation.
 Each collaborating unit has its own curriculum, and students work within the regulations of their home unit.
-Course requirements, thesis area examination procedures, and required preliminary training will therefore be different for students in Philosophy, Medieval Studies, and Classics, but these central Program components are common to all students:
+Course requirements, thesis area examination procedures, and required preliminary training will therefore be different for students in Philosophy, Medieval Studies, and Classics, but these central components are common to all students:

 » Every student must take at least two graduate half-courses (or the equivalent) in some area of philosophy other than the history of philosophy.
 Other courses will normally include substantial work in ancient or medieval philosophy.

-» Every student must take and receive credit in the program’s proseminar (AMP 2000Y); see the Courses page for details.
+» Every student must take and receive credit in the specialization’s proseminar (AMP 2000Y); see the Courses page for details.

 » Every student must pass a competence examination in each of the languages required for thesis research before proceeding to the examination on the thesis area.
 These examinations consist of sight translation.
-The Program administers examinations in ancient Greek, Arabic, and classical and medieval Latin.
+The Specialization administers examinations in ancient Greek, Arabic, and classical and medieval Latin.

 » The thesis area examination includes a paper involving prepared translation from the languages required for thesis research.
 This examination will be based on a substantial list of texts relevant to the thesis area.

 » Reading knowledge must be demonstrated by examination in two modern languages, usually French and German.

-» The thesis committee may be drawn from Program faculty in any of the units, but is not restricted to Program faculty.
+» The thesis committee may be drawn from Specialization faculty in any of the units, but is not restricted to Specialization faculty.

-Completion of these requirements permits the designation ‘Completed the Collaborative Program in Ancient and Medieval Philosophy’ to appear on the student’s transcript.
+Completion of these requirements permits the designation ‘Completed the Collaborative Specialization in Ancient and Medieval Philosophy’ to appear on the student’s transcript.

 Please contact the relevant units for full details about their doctoral programs.
 (Further information about admissions is available on the Admission page.)